daz-b-like/ProCam2D_Godot4.x/addons/ProCam2D_0.1/README.md

 - Flexible drag and rotation controls
 - Zoom and boundary limits
 - Multi-object tracking with target radius adjustment
+- Controlled by a singleton named `ProCam` for efficiency.

 ## Enums